Reserve a Space

 Residence Halls

 NYU Residence Halls are conveniently located throughout lower Manhattan.
-The map below shows the residence halls open for selection in Summer 2024, as well as the subway lines closest to each hall.
+The map below shows some residence halls that are currently open for selection, as well as the subway lines closest to each hall.

 Residence Halls